Adolphe Lalauze: Life

 Adolphe Lalauze was born in Rive-de-Gier, Loire, on 8 October 1838.

 His first job was a Contrôleur de l'Enregistrement.

 Lalauze worked in this civil service job in Toulouse for some time, then enrolled at the Toulouse École des Beaux-arts.

 He moved to Paris, where he became a student of Léon Gaucherel.

 Encouraged by Gaucherel, he took up etching, and first exhibited at the Salon in 1872.

-At the Salon in 1876 he exhibited twenty-one etchings.
+At the Salon of 1876 he exhibited twenty-one etchings.

 These included a series of nine called Le Petit Monde (The Small World) that depicted childhood scenes using his children as models, which won a 3rd class medal.

 He won a 2nd class medal at the Salon of 1878 for twelve plates illustrating the Histoires ou contes du temps passé by Charles Perrault.